NorskRegnesentral/streamchange/README.md

 print(cpts)
 [(100, [-2]), (200, [-2])]
 ```
-Throughout this package, a change-point is defined as the negative index from
+Throughout this package, a change-point is defined as the end of a segment,
-the time of detection.
+and it is stored as the negative index from the index of detection.

 ## Installation
 ```sh